solosodium/FancySpeechBubble/README.md

 ## What's important

 Everything happens in the script [FancySpeechBubble.cs](./Assets/FancySpeechBubble/FancySpeechBubble.cs).
+The script needs to be attached to a GameObject with **UI.Text** and **UI.ContentSizeFitter**.
 There are a few configurable parameters for the script:

 | Parameter                    | Type   | Description                                                                      |
 | :--------------------------- | :----- | :------------------------------------------------------------------------------- |